twiro/multilingual/README.markdown

 ## Sections: UI

-To provide your clients with a clean and simple user interface for adding and editing section entries, you can use additional UI extensions like [Publish Tabs][3].
+To provide your clients with a clean and simple user interface for adding and editing section entries, you can use additional UI extensions like [Parenthesis Tabs][3].

 ![Sections: UI][6]